wodby/service-drupal-nginx/README.md

-# Service Nginx for Drupal
+# Nginx for Drupal Wodby 2.0 service